project-fifo/docs/chunter/configuration.rst

     Generally the more often this happen the lower are the chances a state is misrepresented but the higher is the load on the system.
 This operation is fairly inexpensive.

 `zpool_interval`
-    The interval in which the zpool is checked for degrated disks.
-This is a more expensive opperation so it should not be executed not too frequently.
-Generaly an interval of 15s means that in a worst case a degraded pool stays undetected for 15s.
+    The interval in which the zpool is checked for degraded disks.
+This is a more expensive operation so it should not be executed not too frequently.
+Generally an interval of 15s means that in a worst case a degraded pool stays undetected for 15s.

 `arc_interval`
     The interval in which the systems ARC status is checked.
 This is purely informational and slowly changing a higher interval is usually not a issue.